sleede/fab-manager/doc/elastic_upgrade.md

   Please ensure that you'll have enough space, considering the point above.
 The script won't run otherwise.
 - This script will run on any Linux or Macintoch systems if you installed ElasticSearch using docker or docker-compose.
   Otherwise, only Debian compatible OS (like Ubuntu) and MacOS X are supported for classical installations.
 On any other cases you'll need to perform the upgrade yourself manually.
-- If your ElasticSearch instance uses replicas shards, you can't use this script and you must perform a manual upgrade (you're not concerned if you have a standard installation).
+- If your ElasticSearch instance uses replicas shards, you can't use this script and you must perform a manual upgrade (if you have a standard fab-manager installation and you don't understand what this mean, you're probably not concerned).

 Once you've understood all the points above, you can run the migration script with the following: